Timucua: History

 In 1564, French Huguenots led by René Goulaine de Laudonnière founded Fort Caroline in present-day Jacksonville and attempted to establish further settlements along the St. Johns River.
 After initial conflict, the Huguenots established friendly relations with the local natives in the area, primarily the Timucua under the cacique Saturiwa.
 Sketches of the Timucua drawn by Jacques le Moyne de Morgues, one of the French settlers, have proven valuable resources for modern ethnographers in understanding the people.
 The next year the Spanish under Pedro Menéndez de Avilés surprised the Huguenots and ransacked Fort Caroline, killing everyone but 50 women and children and 26 escapees.
 The rest of the French had been shipwrecked off the coast and picked up by the Spanish, who executed all but 20 of them; this brought French settlement in Florida to an end.
 These events caused a rift between the natives and Spanish, though Spanish missionaries were soon out in force.

 The Timucua history changed after the Spanish established St. Augustine in 1565 as the capital of their province of Florida.
 From here, Spanish missionaries established missions in each main town of the Timucuan chiefdoms, including the Santa Isabel de Utinahica mission in what is now southern Georgia, for the Utinahica.
 By 1595, the Timucuan population had shrunk by 75%, primarily from epidemics of new infectious diseases introduced by contact with Europeans, and war.

 By 1700, the Timucuan population had been reduced to just 1,000.
 In 1703, Governor James Moore led a force of colonists from Carolina with allied Creek, Catawba, and Yuchi and launched slave raids against the Timucua, killing and enslaving hundreds of them.

 A census in 1711 found 142 Timucua-speakers living in four villages under Spanish protection.
 Another census in 1717 found 256 people in three villages where Timucua was the language of the majority, although there were a few inhabitants with a different native language.
 The population of the Timucua villages was 167 in 1726.
 By 1759 the Timucua under Spanish protection and control numbered just six adults and five half-Timucua children.

 In 1763, when Spain ceded Florida to Great Britain, the Spanish took the less than 100 Timucua and other natives to Cuba.
 Research is underway in Cuba to discover if any Timucua descendants exist there.
 Some historians believe a small group of Timucua may have stayed behind in Florida or Georgia and possibly assimilated into other groups such as the Seminoles.
-Many Timucua artifacts are stored at the Florida Museum of Natural History at the University of Florida and other museums.
+Many Timucua artifacts are stored at the Florida Museum of Natural History, the University of Florida and in other museums.